Disinformation is emerging as a threat to businesses

 Recent news events have shown just how quickly disinformation can spread and the need to address it early.
 Effective monitoring systems combining artificial and human intelligence can identify harmful disinformation before it goes viral, enabling organizations to deploy effective countermeasures such as crafting counter-narratives or stemming the flow of advertising dollars to websites that publish disinformation.

-2. Band Together for Centralized Intelligence Sharing
+2. Band together for centralized intelligence sharing

 We are simply too fragmented in our current approach to effectively compete with increasingly sophisticated disinformation networks.
 To tackle the issue at scale, businesses, stakeholders, and government bodies should securely and transparently share patterns and signals of coordinated disinformation and harmful misinformation drawn from their analysis.
 The Office of the Director of National Intelligence’s recent announcement of the creation of a new Foreign Malign Influence Center is a welcome step forward, but its membership could be expanded beyond just government intelligence agencies to include external analysts too, thereby increasing coverage even further.
 Of course, this would need to be done in a way that respects freedom of speech and upholds privacy safeguards.